 People seem to be unhappy in so many different ways. (pg 145)

 Speedboat is a revelation; broad in scope, intimate in detail.
 Adler brings a deep intelligence to this work, and the quality of her writing is top notch.
-It’s a book to savour, one I’d love to revisit in the future.
+It’s a book to read slowly and reflect on – maybe one to revisit at some point in the future.

 I can’t recommend Speedboat highly enough, although it might not be to your taste if you like plot-driven narratives and novels that follow fairly conventional principles.
 If you’re in the mood for something different, however, something that seems way ahead of its time in terms of pushing the boundaries of the novel form, then Speedboat could be for you.